Petasites: planting, cultivation, care

 How to plant petasite?

-As you have understood, the petasite has a robust vigour but can be invasive!
-Space plantings well: at ripeness, a single specimen will easily reach a spread of 1 m.
+As you will have understood, petasite has a vigorous nature but can be invasive!
+Space plants well: at ripeness, a single plant will easily reach a spread of 1 m.
 Do not be misled by its small size on receipt of your bucket!
-Allow 3 plants per m² and water until establishment and throughout first year: it needs plenty of water to settle in.
+Allow 3 plants per m² and water until established and during the first year of planting: it needs a lot of water to settle.

 - Dig a hole 2 to 3 times wider than the rootball